 The project had three key objectives:

-1. To improve the wellbeing of forest dependent rural poor in communities
+1. To improve the wellbeing of forest dependent rural poor

 2. To protect and conserve fragile ecosystems and associated life forms

 The Gilli Gilli forest reserve is in southern Nigeria and contains a wide variety of fauna, including the African grey parrot, Nile crocodile and the brush tailed porcupine, as well as many species of flora.

 Species affected African Grey Parrot Psittacus erithacus , Nile Crocodile Crocodylus niloticus , Timber Species

 Disparate policies and laws from the state to local level have reduced tenure and access rights for the multi-ethnic communities who live around the reserve.
 This, and high poverty levels, meant the forest resources were frequently targeted by poachers.
 Usually, young men were engaged in logging activities, whereas women tended to trade in non-timber forest products and live animals.
 This led to the erosion of biodiversity and degradation of the ecosystem.